workingDog/StixToNeoDB/README.md

  To process very large files use the following options:

-     java -jar stixtoneodb-1.0.jar --csvx stix_file.json db_dir
+     java -jar stixtoneodb-1.0.jar --jsonx stix_file.json db_dir
      or
      java -jar stixtoneodb-1.0.jar --zipx stix_file.zip db_dir

- With the **--csvx** option the input file must contain a Stix object on one line ending with a new line.
+ With the **--jsonx** option the input file must contain a Stix object on one line ending with a new line.
 Similarly when using the **--zipx** option, each input zip file entries must contain a Stix object on one line ending with a new line.
 When using these options the processing is done one line at a time.